PhpGt/Fetch/README.md

-# Asynchronous HTTP client with promises for PHP 7 projects.
+# Asynchronous HTTP client with promises.

 [PSR-7 compatible][psr-7] implementation of the [Fetch Standard][fetch-standard] which defines requests, responses, and the process that binds them: fetching.